SofaPirate/Chrono/README.md

 ```

+#### hasPassed(timeout,restartIfPassed)

-This can be written more simply by setting the restartIfPassed argument to true, which will
+The metronome code above can be written more simply by setting the restartIfPassed argument to true, which will
 automatically restart the chronometer if timeout is passed :
 ```arduino
 // when passed 200 time units, the chrono will restart and the function will return true